krissnawat/gatsbyblog/README.md

 # Gatsby version of my site

-This should is in the early stages of development.
+This blog is in the early stages of development.
 A lot of code is copied & pasted from a Ghost blog I had setup.
 I'm transitioning that over to this blog.
 I plan on cleaning parts up & refactoring as I have time.

+Most of the personalized content can be swapped in the `/src/constants.js` file.

 ## Credits